 10. Audit & Inspect from Time to Time

-Performing formal audit and inspection from time to time is important for success of any Shift Left testing program since it aids in early detection of errors and reduces the chances of major defects cropping up in the production and deployment phase.
-Audit of critical codes, tasks and inspection of various stages of SDLC helps ensure that the entire application is healthy and bug free to move to the next phase.
-Moreover, periodic reviews save a lot of time of testers to focus on quality rather than identifying defects.
+Performing formal audits and inspections from time to time is important for the success of any Shift Left testing program since it aids in the early detection of errors and reduces the chances of major defects cropping up in the production and deployment phase.
+Audit of critical codes, tasks, and inspection of various stages of SDLC helps ensure that the entire application is healthy and bug-free to move to the next phase.
+Moreover, periodic reviews save a lot of time for testers to focus on quality rather than identifying defects.

-Lastly, to get started with Shift Left testing successfully, it is advisable for all team members to play each other’s roles well since it’s a responsibility of everyone to deliver high quality software with speed.
+Lastly, to get started with Shift-Left testing successfully, it is advisable for all team members to play each other’s roles well since it’s the responsibility of everyone to deliver high-quality software with speed.

-Shift Left testing provides effective means to perform testing in parallel to development processes, enabling faster, better and quality applications and enhancing collaboration between development, operation, and testing team.
+Shift Left testing provides effective means to perform testing in parallel to development processes, enabling faster, better, and quality applications and enhancing collaboration between the development, operation, and testing teams.
 If implemented properly, it can reduce costs and risks of application failure by detecting them early in the SDLC and also reduces chances of rework, allowing enterprises to be competitive and productive by 10 times.